 2. Celibacy: We affirm those who are called to celibacy and provide support, community, and encouragement as they follow Jesus.
 Jesus himself describes celibacy as a gift, and we honor this vision (Matthew 19:1-12).

 3. Marriage: We uphold a belief that intimacy is meant to be expressed within a sacred and consecrated marriage.
-We will respect and honor marriages between two consenting adults as they seek to live out God’s heart for kinship bonding under Christ.
-Pastors are permitted to officiate and participate in weddings as they follow their Spirit-led conscience.
-(Matthew 19:6, Ephesians 5:1)
+Across our differences, we respect and honor the marriages of couples as they seek to live out God’s heart for kinship bonding under Christ.
+Pastors are permitted to officiate and participate in unions/weddings as they follow their Spirit-led conscience.
+(Ephesians 5:1)

 4. Participation in the Church: All are welcome to fully participate in the life of the church, including communion, baptism, volunteering, membership, leadership, and staff.
 In leadership roles, we hold the same spiritual standards for everyone and do not use sexual or gender identity as a basis for qualification.
 (Romans 12, Romans 15:7)